-Competing Boats shall be of a "production type" as judged by the race committee.
-There shall be no "full race" type boats such as SST, Formula, Mod U, F1-Champboat, Inboard Hyrdoplane, etc. However, Flatbottom, V-Bottom, Mod VP & Jet boats are legal.
-All boats shall have identification numbers, not to exceed 3 digits, attached firmly and in a manner that can be seen from either side of the boat.
+Competing Boats shall be of a "production type" and "race" as judged by the race committee.
+Flatbottom, V-Bottom, Mod VP, Tunnel & Jet boats are legal.
+All boats shall have identification numbers, not to exceed 2 digits, 3 digits are possible must check with Racer Director, attached firmly and in a manner that can be seen from either side of the boat.
 The numbers must be at least 12 inches in height, in contrasting colors (preferred black on white or white on black numbers) and legible.
 In the case of duplicated numbers, either the returning entry has first right or if both are new entries, the earliest posted entry shall have the right to "the number" and the later entry shall be required to change numbers.